News

 The Hunger Games, series of dystopian best-selling young adult novels by American author Suzanne Collins.
 The Hunger Games (2008), Catching Fire (2009), and Mockingjay (2010) became international bestsellers, each book selling more than 100 million copies in print and digital formats.
 The books, which have been translated into more than 50 languages, explore power, violence, war, media manipulation, and authoritarian political systems, while also telling a coming-of-age story that includes a romantic subplot.
-The books, while written for teen and young adult readers, have been praised by adult readers as well.
-Although the series started as a trilogy, one prequel was released in 2020, and another is set to be released in March 2025.
+While written for teen and young adult readers, the books have been praised by adult readers as well.
+Although the series started as a trilogy, one prequel (The Ballad of Songbirds and Snakes) was released in 2020, and another (Sunrise on the Reaping) was released in 2025.

 Backstory and main plot